-The Gateway Determination issued by the Department of Planning and Environment for the planning proposal requires that the site specific clause to restricting development above containment cells is to include the restriction on land within 7 metres of the containment cells.
-However, the Remediation Action Plan (RAP) only indicates that the land above the containment cells can be used for sealed vehicular roadways.
+The Gateway Determination issued by the DP&E requires that the site specific clause to restricting development above containment cells is to include the restriction on land within 7 metres of the containment cells.
+However, the Remedial Action Plan which accompanies the remediation development application (DA) - DA/750/2013 discussed in Section 3.2.3 sub-section 'SEPP 55 - Remediation of Land' - specifies that only the land above the containment cells can be used for sealed vehicular roadways.

-The proponent has submitted a letter of clarification from the consulting engineer indicating that the 7 metres "construction exclusion zone" is only required around the containment cells during construction and that after the cells have been constructed, the construction exclusion zone will not be required and will not preclude any future building alignment from being located in this zone.
+The proponent submitted a letter of clarification from the consulting engineer indicating that the 7 metres "construction exclusion zone" is only required around the containment cells during construction and that after the cells have been constructed, the construction exclusion zone will not be required and will not preclude any future building alignment from being located in this zone.

 On 6 May 2015, the EPA confirmed that the RAP does not require a 7 metre exclusion zone for development.
 Therefore, should the DP&E agree, the intent of the local clause will be to limit development above the containment cells only (ie. such as roads, pedestrian access-ways, road related infrastructure and landscaping works and the like).
-Refer to correspondence at Attachment 2.
+Refer to correspondence at Appendices 3a, 3b, 3c and 3d.